nolanlawson/KeepScore/README.md

 always happy to get new translations!

 All you need to do is add some additional files, fork the project on GitHub, and send me a pull request.
-And thanks to GitHub file creation[7], you can do all of this through the web interface.
+And thanks to GitHub [file creation][7], you can do all of this through the web interface.

 For instance,
 if your language is Esperanto (ISO code 'eo'), you would need to add the following files:

 ```
 documentation/description-eo.txt              # Play Store description
-documentation/updates-eo.txt                  # Play Store "updates" section (optional!
-I'm not sure I will maintain this)
+documentation/updates-eo.txt                  # Play Store "What's New" (optional - not sure I'll maintain this)
 KeepScore/res/values-eo/strings.xml           # main translations
 KeepScore/res/values-eo/dimensions.xml        # useful if Esperanto has really long words, see e.g. French
 KeepScore/res/raw-eo/version_and_credits.xml  # page shown in "About KeepScore"